-Per joined Northmill's board Board of Directors in 2018.
-He has extensive business leadership experience, including as CEO at Humana from year 2006 to 2016.
+in 2018.
+He has extensive business leader-ship experience, including as CEO at Humana from year 2006 to 2016.
 Per also has ten years experience from the capital market, among others, as Vice President in Handelsbanken's corporate finance department.
 Per has Board experience from several listed companies.
-Per holds an MSc in Chemical Engineering from the Royal Institute of Technology, has studied both economics and law at the School of Business, Economy and Law at Gothenburg and Stockholm's university, and holds an Executive Education from Harvard Business School.
+Per holds an MSc in Chemical Engineering from the Royal Institute of Technology, has studied Business, Economy and Law at Gothenburg and Stockholm's university, and holds an Executive Education from Harvard Business School.